 - Obtain the course description or syllabi for the classes you would like to convert from TRAN.

 - Look at the Rice Course Catalog and match up the transfer classes to Rice classes.

 - Undergraduates should complete the Undergraduate Request for Transfer Credit form available online or in the Office of the Registrar.

 - Undergraduates must meet with the appropriate Departmental Transfer Credit Advisor and obtain his/her approval signature.
-The Business, Chemistry, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
+The BioSciences, Business, Chemistry, Center for Language and Intercultural Communication, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
 Chemistry requires that courses are taken at a 4-year college or university that offers a degree in Chemistry certified by the American Chemical Society.
 Additionally, Anthropology, Civil Engineering, Classical Studies, Economics, English, History, Philosophy, Physics, Political Science, and Sociology will not grant Rice equivalent credit to coursework completed online.

 - Submit the completed form to the Office of the Registrar.